 As a teacher and guest director, Cara has taught at The Boston University Opera Institute and directed productions for Loyola University at New Orleans, UC San Diego, and The Hartt School of Music.
 Cara brings her extensive performance background and training as a dancer, actor, and singer to her work.
 She earned a BA in Dramatic Art and Dance from UC Berkeley, where she trained in Graham and Cunningham technique.
 She pursued advanced acting training with the American Conservatory Theater and Williamstown Theater Festival and completed three years of post-baccalaureate studies in vocal performance at SUNY Fredonia.

 Cara is a co-founder of Hup!
-Productions and is currently in post-production on her feature film directing debut, a documentary called For the Love of Friends, which will premiere on the film festival circuit in 2021-2022.
-Her other film directing projects include her debut narrative short film C.I.T., which was screened at eleven festivals and her short film Dry.
+Productions and is currently in post-production on her feature film directing debut, a feature documentary called For the Love of Friends, which will premiere on the film festival circuit in 2021-2022.
+Her other film directing projects include narrative short films C.I.T., and Dry, which both received long festival runs and several awards.
 Cara is executive producer and co-story writer of the horror comedy feature film Camp Wedding, which is distributed by Gravitas Pictures.
-She has also produced and directed many tribute videos, promotional videos, and behind the scenes mini-docs for the NEA Opera Honors, the NEA Jazz Masters videos, OPERA America, and the American Composers Orchestra.
+She has also produced and directed many tribute videos, promotional videos, and behind the scenes mini-docs for the NEA Opera Honors, the NEA Jazz Masters videos, OPERA America, and the American Composers Orchestra